Benefits at a glance

 Neither APWU Health Plan nor your health plan determine who will be subject to IRMAA.
 Therefore, if you disagree with the amount you must pay, contact the Social Security Administration:

 This is a summary of benefits and features offered by the APWU Health Plan.
-All benefits are subject to the definitions, limitations, and exclusions set forth in the Plan’s Brochure (RI 71-004).
+All benefits are subject to the definitions, limitations, and exclusions set forth in the Plan’s Brochures (RI 71-019 and RI 71-004).

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs and to determine whether making a lifestyle change or decision based on this information is appropriate for you.
 Some treatments mentioned may not be covered by your health plan.
 Please refer to your benefit plan documents for information about coverage.